-- Ineffective risk consideration or missed mitigation options - Last-minute process or variable adjustments without sufficient verification or validation - Unconsidered long-term impacts on timeline budget, process repeatability, reliability, and product quality - Insufficient adjustments in training, knowledge transfer, or handoff contexts - Moving too quickly into subsequent stages without success, and then having to take a step back to fully diagnose the change and repeat development
+- Ineffective risk consideration or missed mitigation options - Last-minute process or variable adjustments without sufficient verification or validation - Unconsidered long-term impacts on timeline budget, process repeatability, reliability, and product quality - Insufficient adjustments in training, knowledge transfer, or handoff contexts

+Moving too quickly into subsequent stages without success, and then having to take a step back to fully diagnose the change and repeat development

-Most project issues can be quickly managed by teams and companies with advanced contingency plans.
+Some disruptions may be novel or uncontrollable events such as a global pandemic-that throw a wrench in even the most experienced transfer operations.
+However, most project hurdles can be quickly managed by teams and companies with advanced contingency plans.
 Staff turnover, changes in suppliers or material availability, shipping disruptions, scheduling conflicts for equipment, lastminute updates to a development or validation test strategy, shifts in launch dates, a process change due to a new requirement, and other common changes can often be planned for in advance.
 With predefined strategies for managing these types of changes, effective teams can accommodate unexpected adjustments with the least possible damage to the project's success, budget, and timeline.
 Some of the tools and solutions that support developing these strategies include: